AnyBlok/AnyBlok/README.rst

 * Model: Python class usable by the application and linked in the registry
 * Mixin: Python class to extend Model
-* Column: Python class, describe a type of sql column
+* Column: Python class, describe a sql column type
 * RelationShip: Python class, allow to surh on the join on the model data
 * ...